Brand Guidelines

 Image tiers and usage

-Corresponds to messaging around our niche focus and our clients.
+Corresponds to messaging around our niche B2B focus and our clients.

-- Mid-crop contextual shots of varying tech industry environments - do not use images of the Concentrate team
+- Mid-crop contextual shots of varying tech and complex B2B industry environments - Note: do not use images of the Concentrate team

 - Warm colour treatment